Los Angeles minimum wage increases July 1: What to know

 Covered employees are defined by law as those who perform at least two hours of work in any week within city limits.
 This includes full-time, part-time, seasonal, and temporary employees.

-It is important to check the local ordinances to stay current on employment laws.
-Surrounding areas like West Hollywood also have their own ordinance.

-If you have any questions or need a plan to implement a new compensation scheme, now is a good time to consult with legal counsel.
-Early actions and planning can help avoid large litigation bills down the road!

-The minimum wage in unincorporated areas of Los Angeles County will increase to $15.96 an hour as of July 1, the Department of Business and Consumer Affairs announced Tuesday.
+The minimum wage in unincorporated areas of Los Angeles County will increase to $15.96 an hour as of July 1, according to the Department of Business and Consumer Affairs.

 The rate marks a 6.4% increase over the current $15/hour minimum wage.
 The rate has risen steadily since 2016, when the county adopted a minimum wage ordinance that slowly increased the amount annually, reaching $15/hour on July 1, 2020, for large businesses and on July 1, 2021, for smaller businesses.